 The various dinners often also serve as a prelude to romance.
 As always for Bruno this is pretty complicated and confusing.
 However, this time, there is even a little baby making going on.
 One of the male characters in the series ends up a proud papa.

 One of the things I like about the Bruno series is that Walker resists the temptation to write increasingly long novels.
 Yet at the same time he manages to find a place for new characters alongside the familiar, well-loved ones.
+On the whole, The Shooting at Chateau Rock, moves the series forward, quite nicely.

 As series progress you learn different things that add to the enjoyment of the series.
 This time around I learned that Walker is a graduate of Balliol College.
-Balliol is also the home of the fictive detective Lord Peter Wimsey.
+Balliol is also the home of the fictitious detective Lord Peter Wimsey.
 Wimsey has long been one of my favourite detectives, and along with Morse and Dalgleish on of the main reasons I got into reading detective stories.